Monotone Bounded Depth Formula Complexity of Graph Homomorphism Polynomials: Characterizing Bounded Product Depth Monotone Formulas

 Consider a monomial $m$ and a parse tree $T$ computing it in $\mathcal{F}$.
 After the construction of the baggy elimination tree from $T$ as detailed above, let $g$ be the gate in $T$ that corresponds to the leaf in $T$ that maximizes the cost.
 Let $d = \cost_\Delta(H)$.
 Assume without loss of generality that $1, \dotsc, d$ are the vertices of $H$ appearing in $g$ and its ancestors in the baggy elimination tree.
 The monomial $m$ fixes an assignment for all vertices in $H$ to $[n]^d$.
 Let $\phi_m(i) = u_i$ for $i \in [d]$ in this assignment.
 We claim that for any monomial $m'$ for which $g$ appears in a parse tree computing $m'$, we must have $\phi_{m'}(i) = u_i$ for $i \in [d]$ as well.
-Suppose for contradiction that $\phi(m') = v_i \neq u_i$ for some $i \in [d]$.
+Suppose for contradiction that $\phi_{m'}(i) = v_i \neq u_i$ for some $i \in [d]$.
 Let $T'$ be the parse tree for $m'$.
 Let $g'$ be the gate in $T$ such that $i$ is in the bag corresponding to $g'$.
 Since there is a unique path from $g$ to $g'$ in $\mathcal{F}$, the gate $g'$ must appear in $T'$ as well.
 We say that a vertex $i$ in $H$ is contained in a subtree $T$ of some parse tree if there is some input gate labelled by $x_{\{(i, .), (j, .)\}}$ in the subtree $T$.
+It is worth noting that the ordering is irrelevant since the variables are indexed by unordered pairs; only the incidence of the edge to i is used in the argument.
 We now split the proof into cases: \begin{itemize} \item If $g'$ is an input gate, then it is labelled $x_{\{(i, w_i), (j, w_j)\}}$ for some $w_i, w_j \in [n]$ and $j \in V(H)$.
 Since $g'$ is in the parse tree for both $m$ and $m'$, it must be that $w_i = u_i$ and $w_i = v_i$, a contradiction. \item The gate $g'$ is a multiplication gate.
 The vertex $i$ occurs in at least two subtrees of $g'$ as we lifted $i$ to $g'$.
 We split into two cases: \begin{itemize} \item If $T'_{g'}$ contains $i$, then we use one such subtree to replace the corresponding subtree in $T$.
 The resulting parse tree computes a monomial that contains variables indexed by $(i, u_i)$ and $(i, v_i)$, a contradiction. \item If $T'_{g'}$ does not contain $i$, then $i$ must occur in the tree outside $T'_{g'}$ in $T'$.
 We replace $T'_{g'}$ with $T_{g'}$ in $T'$.
 The resulting parse tree again computes a monomial that contains variables indexed by $(i, u_i)$ and $(i, v_i)$, a contradiction. \end{itemize} \end{itemize}

 Now, we prove the lower bound.
 The polynomial $\coliso_{H, n}$ has $n^k$ monomials where $k = |V(H)|$.
 Any monomial can be mapped to a gate as above such that a gate in the image has at most $n^{k - \cost_\Delta(H)}$ pre-images.
 Therefore, there must be at least $n^{\cost_\Delta(H)}$ such gates.